Dartanjyan/evolution/README.md

 ## Plans
 ### Application
-- Pre-increment static id in Creature, BodyPart, Joint
-- Remove isRootPart attribute in BodyPart class
 - **WIP:** Recoding on c++ with wxWidgets
 ### Creatures
 - Add joint angle limits
-- Add muscles (just like at the *Evolution by Keiwan Donyagard*)
 - Add immunity for the creature to live through some generations (it'd be like you compete your grandfather or smth like that)
 - Add reward/punishment system.
 For example, a little punishment for every muscle action, a big punishment for touching the ~~grass~~ ground with the specified body parts, and a dynamic award for the distance they have crossed.
 While living, creatures collect awards and punishments, what will then impact on selecting the best creatures
 - Add sight parts for the creatures.
 It'll probably look like you just specify a part as 'sight part' and creature will ray cast in multiple directions and see enviroment.
 Today the environment is just a plain world and it seems to be a bad idea to use side parts because creature always knows the angle of it's every body part.